moq-wg/loc/draft-ietf-moq-loc.md

 This specification describes a Low Overhead Media Container (LOC) format for encoded and encrypted audio and video media data to be used primarily for interactive Media over QUIC Transport (MOQT).
-It further defines the
-LOC Streaming Format for the MOQ Common Catalog format for publishers to annouce and describe their LOC tracks and for subscribers to consume them.
+It may be used in the WARP streaming specification, which defines a catalog format for publishers to annouce and describe their LOC tracks and for subscribers to consume them.
 Examples are also provided for building media applications using LOC and MOQT.